Pfuster12/code-link/README.md

 1. Update/set `EXTENSION_PATH` variable in `.env` to proper value

-   Replace `USER_NAME` with your logged in username of computer.
-Example, ironman, wonderwoman etc,. <br>
+   Replace `USER_NAME` with your logged-in username of the computer.
+Example, ironman, wonderwoman, etc. <br>
-   Replace `USER_PROFILE` with a profile name on which you've the React Developer Tools Extension installed.
-Example, Profile 1, Profile 2, etc,. <br>
+   Replace `USER_PROFILE` with a profile name on which you have the React Developer Tools Extension installed.
+Example, Profile 1, Profile 2, etc. <br>
    Replace `VERSION` with whatever the current extension version is.

    - On Windows: